Guides

 How Abstract API Handles Indian Phone Number Validation

-Abstract API addresses the core weaknesses of traditional regex methods.
-It replaces brittle patterns with a single API call that validates numbers against current data.
+Abstract API addresses the core weaknesses of traditional methods through a single API call that replaces brittle regex patterns.

-• A single call returns rich operational data.
-This includes the carrier, line type, and region, which supports workflows like risk scores or SMS routing.
+• A single call provides operational data like carrier, line type, and region.
+This information supports workflows like risk scores and SMS routing.

 How to Bring Abstract API to Your Dev Environment

-Once you're familiar with Abstract’s capabilities, you will find that to add its Indian phone number validation API to your project is simple.
+Once you're familiar with Abstract’s capabilities, you can add its Indian phone number validation API to your project with ease.
+The process requires just a few steps to get your environment ready.

 • Sign in at Abstract API, enable Phone Validation, and copy your API key.